Learn abroad with classmates.

-Spend a few weeks abroad in the summer with health courses led by York faculty.
+Spend a few weeks abroad during the summer or winter break with health courses led by York faculty.
 Travel with classmates, earn credits toward your degree, and explore health from a global perspective through an engaging learning experience.

 Funding Opportunities